jpillora/grunt-source/README.md

 ## CLI

 The `grunt-source` executable will proxy all arguments to the `grunt` executable.
-So something like `gruntsource task2:target4 task3:target1` will work.
+So something like `grunt-source task2:target4 task3:target1` will work.

 ## Examples